alexjago/nparty/README.md

 ### N-Party-Preferred distribution

 Party-preferred distribution is the first stage of actual analysis.
-It is invoked individually by `nparty run --distribute`.
+It is invoked individually by `nparty run --phase distribute`.

 This command typically takes a couple of minutes in the larger states, and by convention outputs a file called `Booth_NPPs.csv`.
 This is a spreadsheet where each row represents a polling place, and (most of) the columns represent the number of ballots cast matching a preference order.
 Absents, postals, declaration pre-polls and provisionals have been aggregated.